 The servicer is not required to perform an NPV re-evaluation when a negative NPV result was not the reason for the non-approval, even if the NPV Data Input Fields and Values were included in the Non-Approval Notice.
-Furthermore, a servicer is not required to perform an NPV re-evaluation if the servicer, in conjunction with its review of the corrected NPV Data Input Fields and Values, determines that the borrower does not qualify for a TPP on a basis other than a negative NPV result (e.g., for Tier 1 HAMP, if corrected income documentation submitted by the borrower shows that the borrower's current monthly mortgage payment is less than 31 percent of the borrower's monthly gross income).
-In such a case, the servicer must send a written communication to the borrower continues to be ineligible for HAMP and the reason for the non-approval.
+Furthermore, a servicer is not required to perform an NPV re-evaluation if the servicer, in conjunction with its review of the corrected NPV Data Input Fields and Values, determines that the borrower does not qualify for a TPP on a basis other than a negative NPV result (e.g., for HAMP Tier 1) if corrected income documentation submitted by the borrower shows that the borrower's current monthly mortgage payment is less than 31 percent of the borrower's monthly gross income).
+In such a case, the servicer must send a written communication to the borrower explaining that, after a review of the corrected NPV inputs submitted by the borrower, the borrower continues to be ineligible for HAMP and the reason for the non-approval.
 Following receipt of the communication, the borrower is not entitled to an additional 30 calendar day dispute period.
-Finally, if a borrower is evaluated for HAMP Tier 1 and HAMP Tier 2, receives a HAMP Tier 2 modification and executes a HAMP Modification Agreement, the servicer is not required to perform an NPV re-evaluation.
+Finally, if a borrower is evaluated for HAMP Tier 1 and HAMP Tier 2, receives a HAMP Tier 2 modification and executes a HAMP Modification Agreement, the servicer is not required to perform an NPV re-evaluation to determine whether the borrower should have received a HAMP Tier 1 modification.